 \item Unit: there is an element $1\in G$ such that $g1=1g=g$, for any $g\in G$.

 \item Inverses: for any $g\in G$ there is $g^{-1}\in G$ such that $gg^{-1}=g^{-1}g=1$. \end{enumerate} \end{definition}

 The multiplication law is not necessarily commutative.
-In the case where it is, in the sense that $gh=hg$, for any $g,h\in G$, we call $G$ abelian, and we usually denote its multiplication, unit and inverse operation as follows:
+In the case where it is, in the sense that $gh=hg$, for any $g,h\in G$, we call $G$ abelian, en hommage to Abel, and we usually denote its multiplication, unit and inverse operation as follows: